lsst-it/ittn-025/index.rst

 https://confluence.lsstcorp.org/display/IT/Documentation+of+network+points+office+building+La+Serena+floor+1

 The image shows a letter with the data point number, this letter corresponds to the numbering of the patch panel that connects the data point, for example:
 1A to 24A / 25B to 48B / 49C to 72C. etc.)

+Please note that these network points are mixed, what this actually means is that these points are not predefined and set to be either data or VoIP.
+This will depend directly on the requirements made by the staff and the switch's configuration.

 Technical Room First Floor